hsadeveloper/Spring-security/README.md

   - [Link to Spring Initialzr](https://start.spring.io/)
 ---

-#### Step 2: Create a `/public` and `/private` controller page.
-No security is applied
+#### Step 2: Create two controller pages.
+No security is applied at this stage

+- `public page` - Anyone can see it.
+- `private page` Needs to be authenticated to see this page.
 ---
 ### Step 3: Add Spring Security dependency For Authentication
-- Go to the `build.gradle` file and add the following dependency to the depedencies section
+- Go to the `build.gradle` file and add the following dependency to the dependencies section
 -   `'org.springframework.boot:spring-boot-starter-security'`

   ---